debops/debops/docs/getting-started.rst

 However, the FQDN will only be added, if a given host has a publicly routable IP address.
 This means that hosts without public IPs won't have their addresses mentioned in their public key files.
-This allows these hosts to still connect to public gateway with access to the Tinc network.
+This allows these hosts to still connect to public a gateway with access to the Tinc network.

 If you want to test the Tinc VPN only on a private network, or allow VPN connections between hosts, you can tell the ``debops.tinc`` role to add the